-Alumni update: Gach, Gophers make a push to the top 25 - Austin Daily Herald
+Alumni Update: Gach, Gophers make a push to the top 25 - Austin Daily Herald

 Austin grad Tate Hebrink and the Valley City State University Vikings have played just one game in the month of December, but they made it count as they beat Dickinson State University 94-68 on Dec.
 13.

-Hebrink had 12 points on five-of-shooting while grabbing two rebounds and two assists for the Vikings (7-1 overall) in that win.
+Hebrink had 12 points while grabbing two rebounds and two assists for the Vikings (7-1 overall) in that win.

 VCU’s next scheduled game is vs. Oak Hills Christian College in Valley City at 3 p.m.
 Sunday.

-LeRoy-Ostrander grad Trey Hungerholt has been seeing his first varsity action at Viterbo University this season as he logged in six minutes and grabbed four rebounds for the V-Hawks (3-2 overall) in an 8-0-64 win over Cardinal Stritch University on Nov.
+LeRoy-Ostrander grad Trey Hungerholt has been seeing his first varsity action at Viterbo University this season as he logged six minutes and grabbed four rebounds for the V-Hawks (3-2 overall) in an 80-64 win over Cardinal Stritch University on Nov.
 21.

 Austin grad AJ Nywesh has played a pair of games for KK Vardar in North Macedonia this season.
 Nywesh is averaging 4 points and 3 rebounds per game, while shooting 33 percent on three-pointers.